 Born on June 1, 1927, Dame Lois Browne-Evans was a lawyer and a political figure in Bermuda for most of her life.
-Progressive and determined, she was a woman of many firsts who consistently challenged the status quo and fought for a Bermuda that was attainable for all.
+Progressive and determined, she was a woman of many firsts who consistently challenged the status quo.
 At the time of her death in 2007, former Premier Paula Cox said, “She had the soul of Bermuda at her fingertips.”
 Here are 7 reasons why Dame Lois Browne-Evans was an unstoppable force.

 1. In 1953 she became Bermuda’s first female lawyer.
 “It was supposed to be an historic occasion,” she said in 1980.
 “You should look at the newspapers around in those days.
 They were making me so nervous as though I had done some freak thing – something which was being taken for granted all over the rest of the world.”